Naadira/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 3. Use function for the representation of the graph.
 4. Using for loop apply the concept using the formulae.
 5. Execute the program and plot the graph.
-6. Predict the execute values for the given conditions.
+6. Predict and execute the values for the given conditions.

 ## Program:
 ```